SoarGroup/Soar/CONTRIBUTING.md

 * Make sure you follow the coding style:
 	- We, in general, try to use [Allman Style](https://en.wikipedia.org/wiki/Indent_style#Allman_style) or something close to it
 	- We also tend to use underlines ( _ ) in our names
-	- In addition, all files are lower cased.
+	- In addition, all files are lower cased.  **Do not change file names without reason, especailly lower case to upper case**.
-* Make sure you have added the necessary tests for your changes if you are fixing an issue.
-	- These can be found in Tests/
+* Make sure you have added the code demonstrating the issue as a test to UnitTests.
+This can be found in Tests/.
 * Make sure your items are namespaced if you're making new or big changes.
+	- Typically soar::[Name, ie. lexer or semantic_memory]
 * Run _all_ the tests to assure nothing was accidentally broken.
-If you break the project in your git pull request, Jenkins will let you know.
+If you break the project in your git pull request, Jenkins [(our build system)](http://141.212.109.224:8080) will let you know.
 Until Jenkins passes your pull request, it **WILL NOT** be merged in.

 ### Making Big Changes

-If you are making big changes, talk with someone in the Soar Group organization to ensure that what you are doing is worthwhile assuming you are planning on trying to get it back into the main repository.
+If you are making big changes, talk with someone in the Soar Group organization to ensure that what you are doing is worthwhile, assuming you are planning on trying to get it back into the main repository.

 ### Kernel Changes/Fixes

-The Soar Kernel is a very ancient and a very optimized piece of code.
+The Soar Kernel is a very ancient (in computing terms) and a very optimized piece of code.
 If you are making changes to it, make sure that you are careful to not break anything.
-Also, if you have some doubt whether you know what you are doing while modifying the kernel, talk with someone in Soar Group who will happily help you out.
+Also, if you have some doubt whether you know what you aredoing while modifying the kernel, talk with someone in Soar Group who will happily help you out.

 ## Submitting Changes